spyder-ide/spyder-docs/doc/faq.rst

    .. image:: /images/faq/faq-change-environment-console.webp
       :alt: Spyder IPython Console context menu showing list of environments to open a new console in

-   You can manually add other virtual environments not located at standard paths, as well as change the default environment for new :ref:`panes-console`\s, in the :guilabel:`Python interpreter` section of Spyder's Preferences.
+   You can manually add other environments not located at standard paths, as well as change the default environment for new :ref:`panes-console`\s, in the :guilabel:`Python interpreter` section of Spyder's Preferences.
    This can be quickly accessed by clicking the current environment name in Spyder's status bar, then :guilabel:`Change default environment in Preferences...`.

    .. image:: /images/faq/faq-change-environment.webp